Lead on partnerships

 Do adults have ADHD?
 What are some common ADHD traits?
 Read on to learn more..

-ADHD, or Attention Deficit Hyperactivity Disorder, is a neurological disorder that is characterised by patterns of inattention, attention deficit, hyperactivity and lack of impulse control (1).
-More often than not the disorder is also connected to behavioural problems.
-ADHD affects around 5% of children and adolescents and 2.5% of adults worldwide (2).
-ADHD is divided into three different types; the predominately inattentive, predominantly hyperactive-impulsive and a combination of the two.
-Symptoms can change as the person gets older and so can the way that each of the three types are displayed(3).
+ADHD, or Attention Deficit Hyperactivity Disorder, is a complex neurological condition that is characterised by challenges with inattention, organization and lack of impulse control (2).
+At the moment, ADHD affects around 5% of children and adolescents and 2.5% of adults worldwide, though it’s likely that many adults go undiagnosed (2, 7).
+ADHD is divided into three sub-categories; predominantly inattentive, predominantly hyperactive and a combination of the two.
+Recently many experts have started referring to these as presentations instead of types (including in the DSM-V), in order to clarify that someone’s presentation can change over time (7).
+Traits and challenges can change as a person gets older, as can the way that each of the three types manifest (3).

 The three types of ADHD